bryantwang1/doctor-lookup/README.md

           > npm install
           > browser install

-5.
+5. Get an api key from https://developer.betterdoctor.com/
-6. Create a file in the top level of the project folder called `.env`
+6. Create a file in the top level of the project folder called `.env` and save it with this line: `exports.apiKey = "YOUR_KEY_HERE";`
+7. Run `gulp serve` in your console.
+Your browser should now be running the app.

 ## Technologies Used